A recent webinar with NASA Senior Scientist Dr. Timothy Hall explained how climate change is affecting hurricanes.Chris Carnevale | June 16, 2020

 Looking at it another way, the map below shows regions that are less likely to be hit by a category 4 or 5 hurricane in the 2030s (shown in blue) and regions that are more likely to be hit (shown in orange and red).

-And here is a summary of how the changing factors of hurricane intensity and tracks is affecting landfall rates for several coastal locations.
+Below is a summary of how the changing factors of hurricane intensity and tracks are affecting landfall rates for several coastal locations.
 You can see how the vulnerability of the Tampa Bay area and Florida’s Gulf coast is particularly concerning.

 5. Slower, stalling tracks due to changing atmospheric wind patterns.

 Changing atmospheric wind patterns are causing some hurricanes to slow down and stall along their path.
 This trend was apparent with recent storms like Florence, Dorian, Imelda, and especially Harvey.
 A study by Dr. Hall and Dr. Kossin found that while the average speed of hurricane movement is slowing down, it is not that all storms are slowing down a little bit, but rather that a fraction of storms are just completely stalling sometimes.
 The chart below from their study shows that the number of historic hurricanes spending 48 or more hours in a single location along the coast has been increasing.